apache/servicemix4-features/examples/README.txt

 a feature are contained in a features definition file.
 The ServiceMix console includes a features subshell that provides commands to enable you to add and remove features, and to point to feature repositories.
-If you add a feature, the ServiceMix container uses the details provided in the features definition file to load and activate all of the required bundles that are not already present in the container.
+If you add a feature, ServiceMix uses the details provided in the features definition file to load and activate all of the required bundles that are not already present in the container.

 ServiceMix includes a number of features that make the running of the examples quick and easy.
 Each feature enables you to use a single command to install the example bundle and any bundles that the example depends on.

-To view a list of available features commands, enter the following command in the ServiceMix console:

-  features/help

 To view a list of the features that are already installed, enter the following command in the ServiceMix console:

-  features/list
+  features:list

 To view a list of the features that are used by the examples, enter the following command in the ServiceMix console:

-  features/list | grep examples
+  features:list | grep examples

 To view the repository URLs currently associated with the features facility, enter the following command in the ServiceMix console:

-  features/listUrl
+  features:listUrl

 To view the contents of the features definition file that includes definitions for each of the features used by the examples, enter the